 Central to the body of work is a historicised, in-depth exploration of the intricacies of supernatural syncretism and trans-cultural fertilisation, predominantly within Ibibio, Okobo, Efik and Oron contexts.

 The work takes the form of a collection of short stories: And There Was No More Sea; a series of oratorial performance pieces navigating ritual spatial thresholds: Dead Raising Work; and a soul retrieval in novel format.

 All pieces are forthcoming.

-Select stories from And There Was No More Sea, can be found in the last three Short Story Day Africa anthologies; and also in the forthcoming Black Letter Media anthology, The Short Story is Dead, Long Live the Short Story!
+Select stories from And There Was No More Sea, can be found in the last two Short Story Day Africa anthologies; and also in the forthcoming Black Letter Media anthology, The Short Story is Dead, Long Live the Short Story!
 (Vol 3)

 *At the age of five I formed a group with four of my five siblings.
 (The youngest was yet to be born.)
 My father named us the Redemption Stars.
 We were biblical scholars and priests before Abasi - the Most High God.
 Between the ages of five and fifteen, I toured extensively with my siblings amongst predominantly Nigerian-British churches, administering the Word to congregations and ministering before God.
-We began with oratory and progressed to song, being writers, composers, artists, dramatists and multi-instrumentalists.
+We began with oratory and progressed to song; being writers, composers, artists, dramatists and multi-instrumentalists.
 The material we handled as babies continues to stupefy many an adult today.

 There can be no redemption without a fall, first, from grace.

 **Because not every spirit, ancestral or otherwise, means well.